ionic-enterprise/tutorials/docs/native-solutions/identity-vault/angular/getting-started.md

 ## Locking and Unlocking the Vault

+Going forward we will begin exploring functionality that only works when the application is run on a device.
+As such, you should begin testing on a device instead of using the development server.

 Right now, the only way to "lock" the vault is to close the application.
 In this section we will look at a couple of other ways to lock the vault as well as ways to unlock it.